Waterperry/avl_tree/README.md

 # avl_tree

 ## Description
-This is a fully functioning AVL Tree.
+This is the C code for an AVL (self-balancing binary) Tree.
 The code is split into two header files and a test driver function (main.c).

 ## Topography